 To avoid a lapse, you should make every effort to pay your car insurance premium on time.
 Setting up automatic payments can help you with this.
 If you miss a payment, be sure to contact your provider ASAP to prevent a lapse.

-Q: Can a lapsed policy be reinstated?
+Can a lapsed policy be re-established?

-A: Yes, a lapsed policy can get reinstated.
+Yes, a lapsed policy can get reinstated.
 However, this depends on how long you’ve been without coverage.
 The shorter, the better.
 Keep in mind that, after you get insurance again, your rates could go way up.
 This is because of the gap in coverage that you’ve had.